Aakash Re-NEET 2026 Batch

 From the Physical Chemistry chapters for NEET, focus should be given on chemical and ionic equilibrium, redox reactions, and thermodynamics.

-Numerical problems and calculation-based questions are asked in this section during the exam.
+Practising these top 5 physical chemistry chapters for numerical problems and calculation-based questions is required in this section during the exam.

 Video: NEET 2026 Chemistry Chapter wise Weightage | Most Important Chapters for NEET

-NEET is a very challenging and complex exam, which requires consistent hard work along with a smart study approach.
-Students who are thinking of how to prepare for NEET at home need to do the regular revision, along with analysing the NEET Chemistry chapter-wise weightage 2026, which can increase the overall score to a large extent.
+NEET is a very challenging and complex exam, which requires consistent hard work along with a smart NEET 2026 study plan approach.
+Students who are thinking of how to prepare for NEET at home need to do regular revision, along with analysing the NEET Chemistry chapter-wise weightage, which can increase the overall score to a large extent.
+Students must practice the top 75 most repeated chemistry questions to boost their NEET 2026 preparation.
 Given below are some of the key preparation tips for aspirants to enhance their preparation level.

 Complete the NCERT thoroughly: For students who are starting their NEET preparation, it is very important to read the NCERT books for NEET of both Class 11 and Class 12, as most of the questions in the exam directly appear from these books.